Educational Opportunity Program

 Assessment Measures

 Appointments scheduled during the fall semester will be assessed.
-Only “first time” appointments will be assessed so if a student has a follow-up visit with their counselor it will not be evaluated in this manner.
-We will use a short survey following the appointment.The survey will be presented on paper for quick collection of responses while students are still engaged in the counselor’s office.
+Only “first-time” appointments will be included; if a student has a follow-up visit with their counselor, it will not be evaluated in this manner.
+A short paper survey will be administered following the appointment to collect immediate feedback while students are still engaged in the counselor’s office.

 The following holistic and prescriptive advising questions are examples of what will be asked of students to achieve this outcome: